luisfbmelo/portfolio_v2/_posts/2017-12-15-react-16-server-side-rendering.markdown

 These are major changes in the new version of React that in some cases, require a major refactor of your whole app, but at least SSR has only a few changes, based on the "older ways".

 I hope that this article helps you migrating your code to the new React, and be free to comment in the section bellow with sugestions, questions and other solutions that would improve our code base.
-You can check the full code of each versions bellow, since the repos are private for now.

 # Full code
+Since the project repos are private for now, here I provide you the code for both versions, with comments to help understand each line of code.

 ## React v15
 ```
+...

 //
 //  React Server Render
 //
 app.use(function(req, res){
+  // Create store with the middlewares that you need, the `createStore` method from Redux and your reducers
   const store = applyMiddleware(multi, thunkMiddleware, apiMiddleware)(createStore)(reducers);

+  // Check any match with the given routes and current request location
   match({ routes: appRoutes, location: req.url }, function(err, redirectLocation, renderProps){

+    // Handle server error
     if(err) {
       console.error(err);
       return res.status(500).end('Internal server error');
     }

+    // If no match based on the props for the routing context, then give 404
     if(!renderProps)
       return res.status(404).end('Not found');